A note about Service Animal (SA), Emotional Support Animal (ESA), and Therapy Animal (TA) Training

 We do, however, offer the AKC Canine Good Citizen training and evaluation that is required for some, but not all, Therapy Animal (TA) programs for dogs taken into hospitals, senior care homes, libraries, etc., for the emotional support benefit of others.
 The AKC Canine Good Citizen Training and evaluation for Emotional Support Animals and Therapy Animals is offered by AKC approved evaluators in our Polite Manners Program.

-Let us help you change those frustrating behaviors and re-start your dog on the right path!
+Let us help you change those frustrating behaviors and restart your dog on the right path!

 Call us: 678-809-DOGS (3647)